Piano Concerto No. 1 (Brahms): Composition

-During the course of composition, the work passed through different forms.
-In 1854 it began as a sonata for two pianos.
+During the course of its composition, the work evolved through several different forms, and was heavily and repeatedly edited by Brahms.
+In 1854, the year Robert Schumann was admitted to the asylum, it had begun its life as a sonata for two pianos.
 By July 27 of that year it was being transformed into a four-movement symphony.
 Brahms sought advice from his close friend Julius Otto Grimm.
 "Brahms was in the habit of showing his orchestrations to Grimm, who, with his conservatory training, was better schooled in orchestration."
-After incorporating some of Grimm's suggestions Brahms then sent the orchestrated first movement to Joachim.
+After incorporating some of Grimm's suggestions, Brahms sent the orchestrated first movement to Joachim.
 Evidently Joachim liked it.
-Brahms wrote to him 12 September 1854 "As usual, you've viewed my symphony movement through rose-coloured spectacles – I definitely want to change and improve it; there's still a great deal lacking in the composition, and I don't even understand as much of the orchestration as appears in the movement, since the best of it I owe to Grimm."
+Brahms wrote to him on 12 September 1854 that: "As usual, you've viewed my symphony movement through rose-coloured spectacles – I definitely want to change and improve it; there's still a great deal lacking in the composition, and I don't even understand as much of the orchestration as appears in the movement, since the best of it I owe to Grimm."
 By January 1855 Brahms had composed second and third movements, for piano.
-He ultimately decided to make the work a concerto for piano, his favored instrument, in 1855–56, still consulting friends about the orchestration.
-Avins writes that "In all the many volumes of correspondence to and from Brahms, nothing quite approaches the letters he and Joachim exchanged over his First Piano Concerto (there are more than twenty of them) ...
+He ultimately decided to make the work a concerto for piano, his favored instrument, in 1855–56, all the while consulting friends about its orchestration.
+Avins writes that: "In all the many volumes of correspondence to and from Brahms, nothing quite approaches the letters he and Joachim exchanged over his First Piano Concerto (there are more than twenty of them) ...
 Joachim's answers, lengthy, detailed, thoughtful, and skilled, are extraordinary testimonials to his own talent, and to the awe and admiration he felt for his friend."
-Brahms only retained the original material from the work's first movement; the remaining movements were discarded and two new ones were composed, a second movement adagio, which Gál called "calm and dreamlike", and a third movement rondo, in which Gál heard "healthy, exuberant creativity".
+Brahms only retained the original material from the work's first movement; the remaining movements were discarded and two new ones were composed: a second movement adagio, which Brahms' biographer Hans Gál called "calm and dreamlike"; and a third movement rondo, in which Gál heard "healthy, exuberant creativity".
 The result was a work in the more usual three-movement concerto structure.
-As late as early February 1858, Joachim sent the manuscript back to Brahms "completely revised", hoping that he liked the reorchestrated sections.
-Brahms did not complete his Symphony No. 1 until 1876.
+As late as early February 1858, Joachim sent a manuscript back to Brahms "completely revised", hoping that he liked the reorchestrated sections.